Why Are Men Seeking a Russian Woman Different?

 This assessment is not bitter.
 It is factual.
 These men do not hate women in their country.
 They simply recognize that the odds are stacked against them in a system that does not value what they have to offer: stability, loyalty, a family project, emotional maturity.

-To better understand the mechanisms that make local dating more difficult, consult our analysis on why it has become harder to meet someone.
+To better understand the mechanisms that make local dating more difficult, consult our analysis on why meeting someone has become so difficult.

 A man who refuses to conform to the dominant model